Smart lock vs lockbox vs key safe: what works for which property

 - Put the code in a tap-to-copy chip so guests paste instead of typing

-- Name the fallback explicitly — “if the keypad doesn’t respond, the backup key is in the small lockbox by the meter cupboard, code 4711”
+- Name the fallback explicitly: “if the keypad doesn’t respond, the backup key is in the small lockbox by the meter cupboard, code 4711”

 The self check-in guide template shows the exact wording the access section should use.
 The async check-in playbook goes deeper on the fallback-layer thinking.

-Build yours in thirty minutes — free for one property.
+Build yours free, for one property.

 Every feature, no card on file.
 Add more properties when you’re ready.